Lcoates5/CLI-Garage/README.md

   This application is using the npm package inquire so be sure to install node package manager as well as the inquire package before running this application.

   ## Usage
-  To begin using this application open up your  integrated terminal and enter "npm run start" after that you will choose your vehicle, either by creating a new one or selecting a previously entered vehicle.
+  To begin using this application open up your  integrated terminal and enter "npm start" after that you will choose your vehicle, either by creating a new one or selecting a previously entered vehicle.
 At this point you can now choose what you would like to do with your vehicle including, start, stop, turn left and right, accelerate 5 mph and Decelerate 5 MPH, tow, wheelie, or stop vehicle.
 You can also select another vehicle or exit entirely.
 The options are almost limitless.

   ## License
   MIT